tripl-ai/arc/docs-src/content/tutorial/index.md

 ## Specifying Data Typing Rules

-The [metadata format](/metadata/) provides the information needed to parse an untyped (`string`) dataset into a typed dataset.
+The [schema format](/schema/) provides the information needed to parse an untyped (`string`) dataset into a typed dataset.
 Where a traditional database will fail when a data conversion fails (for example `CAST('abc' AS INT)`) Spark defaults to returning `NULL` which makes safely and precisely parsing data using only Spark SQL very difficult.

-{{< note title="Metadata Order" >}}
+{{< note title="Schema Order" >}}
-This format does not use input field names and will only try to convert data by its column index - meaning that the order of the fields in the metadata file must match the input dataset.
+This format does not use input field names and will only try to convert data by its column index - meaning that the order of the fields in the schema file must match the input dataset.
 {{</note>}}

-Here is the top of of the `/home/jovyan/examples/tutorial/0/green_tripdata0.json` file which provides the detailed metadata of how to convert `string` values back into their correct data types.
+Here is the top of of the `/home/jovyan/examples/tutorial/0/green_tripdata0.json` file which provides the detailed schema of how to convert `string` values back into their correct data types.
 The description fields have come from the [official data dictionary](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml).

 ```json
 [